 Step 4: Clinical Trials

-If the FDA approves the IND application, the investigational drug moves on to clinical trials in humans, where safety and efficacy of the therapy are constantly monitored.
-For typical drugs, this process consists of 3 key phases.
-Phase 1 typically includes 20 to 80 healthy participants and is focused on safety, such as what the drug’s most frequent side effects are.
+If the FDA approves the IND application, the investigational drug moves on to clinical trials in humans, where safety and efficacy of the therapy are closely monitored.
+This process consists of 3 key phases.
+Phase 1 typically includes a small group of healthy volunteers and is focused on safety, such as what the drug’s most frequent side effects are.
 Moving into Phase 2, the focus is on efficacy.
 Participant numbers are increased while researchers look at preliminary data on whether the treatment works in people who have a certain disease or condition compared to a different treatment or placebo.
-Finally, in Phase 3, participants may be in the thousands to amass further data on safety and effectiveness, including how it affects certain populations and how it may work at different doses and alongside other therapies and drugs.4
+Finally, in Phase 3, the largest group of participants is tested to collect further data on safety and effectiveness, including how it affects certain populations and how it may work at different doses or alongside other therapies and drugs.4

 However, this process often differs when developing treatments, such as gene therapies, for rare diseases:

-- They may qualify for expedited programs like Fast Track, Breakthrough Therapy, and Priority Review, resulting in quicker approval decisions.7-9
+- They may qualify for expedited programs like Fast Track, Breakthrough Therapy, and Priority Review, resulting in accelerated development and regulatory review.7-9

 Step 5: Application Review